 Cocoa Powder.
 I use natural unsweetened cocoa powder.
 This works great in the cake and the frosting.

 Applesauce!
 But I don’t find ‘egg replacements’ to be crucial in vegan baking, though I do use them for flavor/moisture.
 Really it’s more the vinegar/baking soda combination that is crucial in this cake.
 The applesauce is more for moisture than anything else.

 The vinegar reacts with the baking soda and helps the cake to rise.
-I used white vinegar, but you can use apple cider vinegar too, they are interchangeable.
+I used distilled white vinegar, but you can use apple cider vinegar too, they are interchangeable.